Table Component

 Overview

-The Table component is a Centauri (1.0) component that organizes components into rows and columns for efficient readability.
+The Table component is a Centauri (1.0) The Centauri (v 1.0.0) runtime is the first-generation foundation of the Unqork Designer Platform.
+Centauri provides Creators a codeless experience for developing applications. component that organizes components into rows and columns for efficient readability.
 The Table component is similar to the Columns component.
 But, the Columns component can only organize components in vertical groups.
 The Table component aligns components both vertically and horizontally.

 You can use the Table component in the following ways: